 - Frozen Custard is made from milk, cream, and egg yolks.

 - You can’t call it Frozen Custard if it does not contain egg yolks — 1.4 percent by weight to be exact.
 The result is a very rich product.

-- Frozen Custard is made in a machine, just as ice cream is, but it has less air incorporated into it, making the texture quite dense.
+- It's made in a machine, just as ice cream is, but it has less air incorporated into it, making the texture quite dense.